ldevLucasl/gerenciar-funcionarios/README.md

 ## Available Scripts

-Go to gerenciar-funcionarios/frontend, and run:
+Go to frontend, and run:

 ### `yarn install`